15168316096/ckb-auth-integration-test/README.md

 ## Goals

 The goal of this project is to support ckb-auth compatibility with various blockchain networks.
 The tests ensure that ckb-auth functions as expected across different chains.
-Inculde solana, Eth, Bitcoin, Ripple...
+Include solana, Eth, Bitcoin, Ripple...

 ## Jobs